“Beautiful in your garden, but be aware”

 - Ask your local greenhouse and gardening store to become PlantWise certified to ensure that they are not selling or displaying invasive species

-- Know what you grow.
-Avoid purchasing known invasive plants.
+- Know what you grow!
+Avoid purchasing invasive plants.
+Click here to educate yourself on the top invasive species that are still sold and traded in the horticulture industry and choose safe alternatives.
 Be suspicious of exotic plants promoted as “fast-spreaders” or “vigorous self-seeders” as they are often invasive species.
-Check out these resources, Grow Me Instead, Seed Mixtures, Weeds BC
+Check out these resources, Grow Me Instead Brochure, Grow Me Instead Booklet, Seed Mixtures and the CKISS EcoGarden plant lists.

 - Avoid picking plants from roadsides, gravel pits or other disturbed areas

-- Control and dispose of invasive plants prior to flower or seed development
+- Control and dispose of invasive plants prior to flower or seed development.
+Click here for tips on responsible disposal.

 - Learn how to identify invasive species in your region